Pics Of Every Tree On The 2017 Christmas Tree Trail At Disney Springs [Photos]

 Each and every tree also has a “special ornament” located in a silver lantern which represents the overall theme.
 While not all items on the trees are available for purchase, those ornaments in the lanterns can be picked up at the Disney Days of Christmas and some other retail locations.

-The Christmas Tree Trail at Disney Springs leads to a great surprise near the end which is none other than Santa Claus himself.
-His chalet is quite beautiful this year and the wait hasn’t been too bad as of yet, but guests can expect that wait to go up as the season gets closer to Christmas Day.
+The Christmas Tree Trail at Disney Springs leads to a great surprise near the end, which is none other than Santa Claus himself.
+His chalet is quite beautiful this year, and the wait hasn’t been too bad as of yet, but guests can expect that wait to increase as the season gets closer to Christmas Day.

 While walking around and through the Christmas Tree Trail, don’t focus primarily on the trees and their decorations.
 Look on the ground for the snowflakes or into the air as the “snow” comes falling down around you.